≡ Menu

 But there are some health conditions they are known to suffer from.
 Health conditions such as:

-This may seem like a really long list, it should be pointed out that many of these conditions are simply health risks all large dog breeds suffer from and aren’t necessarily just a “Swissy” health concern.
+While this may seem like a long list, it should be pointed out that many of these conditions are health risks all large dog breeds suffer from and aren’t necessarily just “Swissy” health concerns.
+This is a good thing, but it also stresses that at the end of the day, it doesn’t matter what type of dog you adopt.
+There are always medical issues or accidents that can arise.

 For this reason…